Hibbertia cinerea: Description

 Hibbertia cinerea is a shrub that typically grows to a height of 0.3–1.2 m and is densely branched, the foliage covered with star-like hairs.
 The leaves are narrow elliptic to lance-shaped with the narrower end towards the base, mostly 6–10 mm long and 2.5–4 mm wide on a petiole 0.4–1.2 mm long.
 The flowers are arranged on the ends of branchlets on a peduncle 3.5–6 mm long, with linear bracts 2.8–5.1 mm long.
 The five sepals are greyish-green and joined at the base, the two outer sepal lobes 3.1–5.2 mm long and the inner lobes slightly shorter.
 The five petals are broadly egg-shaped with the narrower end towards the base, yellow, 5.2–12 mm long with a shallow notch at the tip.
 There are nine to twelve stamens arranged in one group alongside the two carpels, each carpel with two ovules.
 Flowering occurs from August to December.

 Taxonomy

-This species was first formally described in 1817 by Augustin Pyramus de Candolle in the his book Regni Vegetabilis Systema Naturale and was given the name Pleurandra cinerea from an unpublished description by Robert Brown.
+This species was first formally described in 1817 by Augustin Pyramus de Candolle in his book Regni Vegetabilis Systema Naturale and was given the name Pleurandra cinerea from an unpublished description by Robert Brown.
 In 1998, Hellmut R. Toelken changed the name to Hibbertia cinerea in the Journal of the Adelaide Botanic Gardens.
 The specific epithet (cinerea) means "ash-covered" or "grey".